-Despite this time for delivering trainings that has to be taken into consideration, participants of HF4Y trainings are satisfied from the training delivery.
-In the 'nexts-week' follow up survey of the training, Particiantes grade have an average satisfaction of 4,5 out of 5 for the training and of 4,3 for the training sessions content.
+Despite this time for delivering trainings that must be taken into consideration, participants of HF4Y trainings are satisfied from the training delivery.
+In the 'next-weeks' follow up survey of the training, Participants grade have an average satisfaction of 4,5 out of 5 for the training and of 4,3 for the training sessions content.